Administration order

 Capped rate

-A capped rate is an interest rate or price that can vary, but it will have a fixed amount that it won't go above.
-This often applies to products such as mortgages and
+An interest rate or price that can vary, but has a fixed amount that it cannot go over.
+This applies to products like mortgages and energy bills.

 Certificate of satisfaction

-A document from the court as proof that a court order, such as a county court judgment, has been paid.
+A document from the court that proves you have paid a court order, like a county court judgment (CCJ).

 Charge for payment

-A legal notice served in Scotland.
-It orders you to pay the debt in full within a certain period of time.
+A legal notice in Scotland.
+It orders you to pay all of a debt by a set time.

 Charging order